 Furthermore, the nearest schools were a bit of a hike.
 And there were notorious gangs fighting it out over the local teenage drug trade.
 Nevertheless, I quite liked Miranda.
 She was fun company with a wicked sense of humour and a sly ability to provoke outrage.
 She particularly liked telling prospective buyers about the ghosts that haunted the place.

 An earlier owner had been a young man with a bipolar psychopathic disorder.
 He had gone off his meds one night while his girlfriend was staying over.
 He’d mistaken her for a vampire and driven a stake through her heart.
-When the realization sank in about what he had done, the overwhelming remorse caused him to take his own life by way of an overdose.
-All of this had happened in the upstairs master bedroom.
+When the realization sank in about what he’d done, the overwhelming remorse caused him to take his own life by way of an overdose.
+All of this happened in the upstairs master bedroom.

 Most visitors were appalled by Miranda’s story.
 But some liked the sensationalism.
 Others even saw past the bare bones of the plot and savoured the romantic elements in the mix of shocking ingredients.
 Me, I quickly became used to it and rather perversely enjoyed watching the reactions it elicited.

 As the day wore down and the flow of adult visitors dwindled, I became conscious of what time of year it was.
-I looked out the front window and saw that little goblins and ninja warriors were starting to fill up the street.
+I looked out the front window and saw little goblins and ninja warriors starting to fill up the street.
 The doorbell rang again, but this time it was a storybook princess and a tiny pooh bear that demanded our attention.

 You see, I haven’t been completely up front with you.
 Miranda and I have been following exactly this same routine for many years.
 First the charade of trying to sell the house, then regaling and scaring the children on Halloween night.
 Miranda’s story contains elements of truth but it falls short in the personal and intimate details.